| When

 David's decision to fight Goliath that had never impressed me

+before.
 When Goliath

 taunted the army of Israel, demanding that a warrior come